wavded/www/content/post/promises.md

 First we’ll talk about the **behavior** of promises: What are they and how can they be useful?
 Then we’ll discuss how to create and use promises.

 So what is a promise?
-Let’s look at a definition:
+Let's look at a definition:

 > A promise is an abstraction for asynchronous programming.
-It’s an object that proxies for the return value or the exception thrown by a function that has to do some asynchronous processing. — [Kris Kowal on JSJ](http://javascriptjabber.com/037-jsj-promises-with-domenic-denicola-and-kris-kowal/)
+It's an object that proxies for the return value or the exception thrown by a function that has to do some asynchronous processing. — [Kris Kowal on JSJ](http://javascriptjabber.com/037-jsj-promises-with-domenic-denicola-and-kris-kowal/)

 Callbacks are the simplest possible mechanism for asynchronous code in JavaScript.
 Unfortunately, raw callbacks sacrifice the control flow, exception handling, and function semantics familiar from synchronous code.
 Promises provide a way to get those things back.